learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

   end
 ```

-At the end of our `save` method, we se a SQL query to grab the value of the `ID` column of the last inserted row, and set that equal to the given song instance's `id` attribute.
+At the end of our `save` method, we use a SQL query to grab the value of the `ID` column of the last inserted row, and set that equal to the given song instance's `id` attribute.
 Don't worry too much about how that SQL query works for now, we'll learn more about it later.
 The important thing to understand is the process of:

 * Instantiating a new instance of the `Song` class
 * Inserting a new row into the database table that contains the information regarding that instance